Should I spend 3, 4, or 5 days in Tokyo?

 Is 3 days enough time in Tokyo?

 The popular city of Tokyo has many activities and attractions for visitors.
 So with three days, you'll probably feel rushed to see the main attractions.
-You really need more time to appreciate everything that the high tech city has to offer.
+You really need more time to appreciate everything that the high energy city has to offer.
 Many visitors prefer to have at least 3 or as many as 7 days to fully enjoy the city.
 If you have three days or less, we still have some great ideas for what to do while you're in town.

 How to spend 3 days in Tokyo